Asalamu Alaikum Rawa,

 In which case, the listener will understand that he refers to a great number of people rather than an exact number.

-Therefore, by means of metaphor, the Prophet (PBUH) wanted to show how strong the relationship between a husband and his wife is; and that each should be committed to the other and their relationship should be based on love and dedication.
+Therefore, by means of metaphor, the Prophet (peace be upon him) wanted to show how strong the relationship between a husband and his wife is; and that each should be committed to the other and their relationship should be based on love and dedication.

-To exemplify how strong this relationship is, the Prophet (PBUH) used this metaphor.
+To exemplify how strong this relationship is, the Prophet (peace be upon him) used this metaphor.
 If it was possible for someone, out of love, to prostrate in front of someone, it would have been the woman.

 This does not mean that a woman should be prostrating; rather, it is a way of showing how strong the relationship of the couple is.